ekliao/EricLiaoDigitalGarden/src/site/notes/Apple Watch Ultra.md

 # Hello, Apple Watch Ultra!

 A big and stylish upgrade.
-Whether size matters may be debatable, at least the battery size matters a lot to me, and and I truly enjoy the bigger watch face, on which the on-screen keyboard typing is finally usable and surprisingly good.
+Whether size matters may be debatable; at least the battery size matters a lot to me, and I truly enjoy the bigger watch face, on which the on-screen keyboard typing is finally usable and surprisingly good.

 ![../_attachments/IMG_4526.jpg|300](/img/user/_attachments/IMG_4526.jpg)